College for Professional Studies

 School of Humanities & Social Sciences

 This study was conducted to determine whether therapeutic communities can be used as a restorative justice policy to lower recidivism rates.
 Particularly, it investigated the effectiveness of two Colorado Residential Substance Abuse Treatment Therapeutic Communities (RSAT TC)as treatment to reduce recidivism for male inmates with substance abuse addiction.
 The first, the Crossroad to Freedom House Therapeutic Community at the Arrowhead Correction Center (ACC TC)is a prison-based program.
 The second, Peer 1 Therapeutic Community (Peer 1), is a community-based program.
 The object of this study was to examine these two Colorado therapeutic communities and whether or not they should be mandated as a recidivism reduction initiative for a more cost-effective crime control strategy.
 This study incorporates the social learning theory and differential learning association theory as concepts for a therapeutic alternative to support the offender.
 It relies on secondary, quantitative data.

 © Nicole Roybal

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Roybal, Nicole R., "Effectiveness of therapeutic Communities: a Comparison of Prison-Based and Community-Based therapeutic Communities" (2011).
-All Regis University Theses.
+Regis University Student Publications.
 481.